naveen-gunawardana/naveen-gunawardana/README.md

 ## 🚧 Current Projects

-- 🎵 **AI Music Maker** - A React web app that generates music, beats, and lyrics with AI.
+- 🎵 **Tweet Spark** - A React web app that connects to Firebase database and Python backend.
+Tweet Spark fully automates your X account.
-- 🖼️ **Memecoin** - A meme submission and voting platform with leaderboards.
 - 🎮 **OrbAI** - An AI-powered omniscient Twitch streamer that interacts with chat.
 - 🤖 **Agentic AI** - A web app for dynamic agentic interactions between AI agents.